The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: Discussion Conclusion

 \descr{RQ1: Can we derive tight guarantees for all sub-sampling schemes?} Although tight theoretical guarantees have been derived for many popular sub-sampling schemes (e.g., Poisson), much less is known about schemes like sampling without replacement and shuffling.
 These schemes are commonly used to train models efficiently~\cite{annamalai2024shuffle}, and in the context of auditing, having tight guarantees is necessary for audits to be tight.
 Thus, deriving tight theoretical guarantees for these schemes remains an important open problem.

 \descr{RQ2: Are end-to-end and tight audits possible?} One of the most elusive combinations of desired properties is end-to-end-ness and tightness.
 While this is possible for simple mechanisms, for complex algorithms like DP-SGD, very little work has come close.
 Based on our systematic analysis, we believe this question can be further broken down into investigating slightly weaker threat models, namely, \texttt{(Final Model, Gradient Canary)} and \texttt{(Intermediate Models, Sample Canary)} before addressing the end-to-end threat model, i.e., (\texttt{Final Model, Sample Canary}).
-Cebere et al.~\cite{cebere2025tighter} audit DP-SGD in \texttt{(Final Model, Gradient Canary)} but fail to achieve tightness, suggesting that tighter theoretical analysis might be necessary, which is in itself an open research question~\cite{annamalai2024s,nasr2025the}.
-Hence, we call for future work to focus on the \texttt{(Final Model, Gradient Canary)} and \texttt{(In\-ter\-me\-di\-ate} \texttt{Models, Sample Canary)} threat models.